 - mechanical ventilation using fans and ducts to bring in fresh air from outside, or a combination of natural and mechanical ventilation, for example where mechanical ventilation relies on natural ventilation to maximise fresh air.

-Ventilation is a key thing to consider alongside other control measures (such social distancing, cleaning and handwashing).
 By ensuring that ventilation is increased, you will be reduce the risks of transmission as part of making your workplace COVID-secure.

 Questions to ask yourself

 - What common-sense approaches can you take to improve air flow in your space?
 This could be as simple as opening the windows or ensuring that doors are kept open during visitor hours and when staff and volunteers are in the building.

 - If you have a challenging space where ventilation has been an issue before, can you consider changing the route around that space to help people stay in well ventilated areas?